flightaware/swift-tcl/README.md

 print("Tcl version is \(tclVersion)")
 ```

-Y'see how getVar just gave you the data type you asked for with no funny business?
+Y'see how get just gave you the data type you asked for with no funny business?
 How cool is that?
-Also note how we use *try* because getVar will fail if the variable doesn't exist.
+Also note how we use *try* because get will fail if the variable doesn't exist.

-Likewise TclInterp's getVar can fetch elements out of an array:
+Likewise TclInterp's get can fetch elements out of an array:

 ```swift
 var machine: String = try interp.get(variable: "tcl_platform", element: "machine")